merouane-tazeka/Todoz/Readme.md

 * IV.
 Architecture

 ## I. General info
-This project is a simple To-Do application for iOS, where you can organise your different tasks in multiple To-Do lists and different categories.
+This project is a simple To-Do application for iOS, where you can organise your different tasks in multiple To-Do lists and categories.

 ## II.
 Technologies
 Project is created using: